Operations managers know—one of the biggest expenses associated with keeping a business running is the cost of office space.

 To save on the expenses associated with wasted meetings, poor workplace utilization, and office space, office operations staff must strike the perfect balance between maximizing utilization and downsizing to the point of damaging performance and morale.

 Want to know how?
-That’s up next.
+Coming right up!

 4 Key Metrics to Track for Boosting Your Workplace Space Utilization

 These four key metrics will empower any office manager to better understand their unique meeting room usage patterns and craft the perfect strategy for improving utilization and ROI.

 1. Usage: Is your meeting space utilization ideal?

 If you’re shooting for 100 percent meeting space utilization, you’re doing it wrong.

 According to one workplace experience software company, most offices operate the best when meeting spaces are being utilized for 40 to 60 percent of the workweek.
 Lower utilization could indicate that you’re wasting money on excess, unused space.
 Higher may mean workers are finding it difficult to book meeting spaces when they need them.